Skip to yearly menu bar Skip to main content

 Abstract:

-We present a novel theoretical framework for understanding the expressive power of coupling-based normalizing flows such as RealNVP.
-Despite their prevalence in scientific applications, a comprehensive understanding of coupling flows remains elusive due to their restricted architectures.
+We present a novel theoretical framework for understanding the expressive power of normalizing flows.
+Despite their prevalence in scientific applications, a comprehensive understanding of flows remains elusive due to their restricted architectures.
 Existing theorems fall short as they require the use of arbitrarily ill-conditioned neural networks, limiting practical applicability.
-Additionally, we demonstrate that these constructions inherently lead to volume-preserving flows, a property which we show to be a fundamental constraint for expressivity.
-We propose a new distributional universality theorem for coupling-based normalizing flows, which overcomes several limitations of prior work.
-Our results support the general wisdom that the coupling architecture is expressive and provide a nuanced view for choosing the expressivity of coupling functions, bridging a gap between empirical results and theoretical understanding.
+We propose a distributional universality theorem for well-conditioned coupling-based normalizing flows such as RealNVP.
+In addition, we show that volume-preserving normalizing flows are not universal, what distribution they learn instead, and how to fix their expressivity.
+Our results support the general wisdom that affine and related couplings are expressive and in general outperform volume-preserving flows, bridging a gap between empirical results and theoretical understanding.

 Live content is unavailable.
 Log in and register to view live content